 - (Trans/Appl Research) Human Infectious Disorders

-In 2016 we responded to two Freedom of Information requests for details on the use of animals in our research.
+In 2017 we responded to one Freedom of Information request for details on the use of animals in our research.

 All our researchers follow internationally accredited guidelines for best practice and their work is underpinned by the 3Rs principles: